mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

 ..
 The immediate mode command prompt of Python is great for exploring and
 .. experimenting with expressions like this.

+.. admonition:: Extend the program ...

+   On line 3, type a print function to display the value of the expression 2*60**2+8*60+4 (you should recognize this value from activecode int_secs)

 **Check your understanding**

 .. mchoice:: test_question2_8_1